-If you’ve made the decision to buy an air purifier, simply snapping up the first one you see is not an option.
+If you’ve decided to buy an air purifier, simply snapping up the first one you see is not an option.
 You should carefully consider what’s on offer and what you require.
 Not every air purifier is the same, much like most other products.
 Below, you’ll be able to see the aspects of air purifiers you need to consider before making a final decision.

 A True HEPA Air Purifier

-The first thing to consider is the way in which an air purifier does its work.
+The first thing to consider is how an air purifier does its work.
 Most of them accomplish this task by using air filters.
 Again, not all air filters are the same.
 See if the purifier you’re considering has the following features:

 - True HEPA filters: These are used for trapping the small particles that could trigger allergies.
 Such allergens may include mold spores and pet dander.
 The filter would also ensure that these particles aren’t released back into your house or room.
-If the true HEPA filter is truly genuine, it would even capture particles that are 600 times smaller than a human hair.
+If the true HEPA filter is truly genuine, it would even capture 600 times smaller particles than human hair.

 - Dedicated pre-filters: These are instrumental in trapping the larger kinds of allergens such as dust particles, dust mites, and pollen.
-It also serves to protect the HEPA filter, thus indirectly enabling the capture of microscopic allergen particles as well.
+It also serves to protect the HEPA filter, thus indirectly enabling the capture of microscopic allergen particles.

 Be sure to choose an air purifier that has a whole separate dedicated pre-filter.
-This should be removable and washable in order to extend the life of the whole device.
-This would save on costs and ensure a high performance.
+This should be removable and washable to extend the life of the whole device.
+This would save on costs and ensure high performance.

 When looking at room purifiers for allergies, you want a device that has a separate, dedicated pre-filter that can be washed and reused to extend the life of the product.
 This is also a highly cost-effective option.